-I’ve written before on 19th-century Men in Black.
-They are one of my favorite fortean personalities, if, in fact, they can be said to have personalities.
-Here is an excerpt from The Ghost Wore Black: Ghastly Tales from the Past featuring a Man in Black from 1853 and multiple witnesses.
+The 19th-century Men (and Women) in Black ware among my favorite Fortean personalities.
+Here is an excerpt from The Ghost Wore Black: Ghastly Tales from the Past featuring a Man in Black from 1853 seen by multiple witnesses.

 A Ghost Story